pleshakoff/gossip/README.md

 The server node is able to add data to the chat and show all chat records.

-Each server node has access to database in which data is stored.
+Each server node has access to the database in which data is stored.

 Each node has its own separate database.